claws/BH1750/README.md

 reconfigure the sensor when you next attempt a measurement so you should not have to worry about such low level details.

+Usually you will get a float value which represent the lux equivalent.
+  - Low Resolution Mode - (0.0 up to 54612.5 lux)
+  - High Resolution Mode - (0.0 up to 54612.5 lux)
+  - High Resolution Mode 2 - (0.0 up to 27306.25 lux)

+The sensor returns a 16 bit unsigned integer.
+Therefore the maximum value is limited in general.
+The standard conversion between the so called 'counts' to lux is 1/1.2, that means you get a smaller value.
+If a error occurs you will get a negative value.
+  - -1 no valid data was transmitted from the sensor
+  - -2 device is not configured

 The datasheet for the BH1750 chip can be obtained [here](http://www.elechouse.com/elechouse/images/product/Digital%20light%20Sensor/bh1750fvi-e.pdf)